 5 marketing metrics to track in 2022

-What are the five most critical marketing metrics small businesses must track in 2022?
-It is all about customers.
+What are the five essential marketing metrics small businesses must monitor in 2022?
+It all comes down to customers.
 Attract customers.
 Retain customers.
-But it isn’t fairy dust, sparkle ponies, or hopes and wishes.
-It is a marketing math problem that aligns results with revenue and budget – completely focused on the customer journey.
+This is solved using marketing math to align results and revenue, entirely focused on the customer journey.

 First, track the number of digital eyeballs that are viewing your business.
 Prospects need to see your business seven times before they can remember you.
 For parents with young kids, consider how many times you ask, cajole, demand, and threaten to clean their room?
 Same thing.
 The easiest way to achieve the 7X is keeping track of your impressions (aka imps), or digital eyeballs, as we refer to them.